What plans does the AAS have in place for the AAS2021 conference as it relates to the COVID-19 Pandemic?

 More than one of my panel participants is in need of travel funding?
 Can I apply for more than one person?

 We can only accept a request for one individual per session.
 However, you may request to split the funding.
 This means, you must officially submit one name for the grant but in your comments section can request to split the award between two individuals.
-The $2000 award maximum amount still applies; amounts will not be increased due to two or more people splitting the award.
+The $2000 award maximum amount still applies.
+The grants are awarded based on travel location and amounts will not be increased to accommodate two or more people splitting the award.

 What is the deadline for submitting an AAS International Exchange Travel Grant request?